chrisobs13/blog/source/_posts/2014-01-19-untwisting-a-hypertext-narrative-peg-to-the-rescue.markdown

 Here's the [cyoa-parser on github][cyoa-github].
 It includes a [hilariously bad speed-story][smell-ya-later] I wrote for my son when he insisted on a CYOA bedtime story 10 minutes before bed.

-If you'd like to learn more about Parslet from someone who knows it better than me, check out [Jason Garber's Wicked Good Ruby talk][garber]
+If you'd like to learn more about Parslet from someone who knows it better than me, check out [Jason Garber's Wicked Good Ruby talk][garber].

 [previous-post]: http://blog.semanticart.com/blog/2014/01/11/writing-hypertext-fiction-in-markdown/
 [so]: http://stackoverflow.com/a/1732454